bibanon/tubeup/README.md

 * [Community Video](https://archive.org/details/opensource_movies) where the identifier is `opensource_movies`.

 Note that care should be taken when uploading entire channels.
-Read the appropraite section [in this guide](https://archive.org/about/faqs.php#Collections) for creating collections, and contact the [collections staff](mailto:collections-service@archive.org) if you're uploading a channel or multiple channels on one subject (gaming or horticulture for example), they'll create a collection for you or merge any uploaded items based on the Youtube uploader name that are already up into a new collection.
+Read the appropraite section [in this guide](https://archive.org/about/faqs.php#Collections) for creating collections, and contact the [collections staff](mailto:collections-service@archive.org) if you're uploading a channel or multiple channels on one subject (gaming or horticulture for example).
+Internet Archive collections staff will either create a collection for you or merge any uploaded items based on the Youtube uploader name that are already up into a new collection.

-**Dumping entire channels into Community Video is abusive and may get your account locked.** _Talk to the admins first before doing large uploads it's better to ask for guidence or help first than run afoul of the rules._
+**Dumping entire channels into Community Video is abusive and may get your account locked.** _Talk to the Internet Archive admins first before doing large uploads; it's better to ask for guidence or help first than run afoul of the rules._

-**If you do not own a collection you will need to be added as an admin for that collection if you want to upload to it** Talk to the collection owner or staff if you need assistance with this.
+**If you do not own a collection you will need to be added as an admin for that collection if you want to upload to it.** Talk to the collection owner or staff if you need assistance with this.

 ## Troubleshooting

-* Obviously, if someone else uploaded the video to the Internet Archive, you will get a permissions error.
-We don't want duplicates, do we?
 * Some videos are copyright blocked in certain countries.
 Use the proxy or torrenting/privacy VPN option to use a proxy to bypass this.
 Sweden and Germany are good countries to bypass geo-restrictions.
 * Upload taking forever?
 Getting s3 throttling on upload?
 Tubeup has specifically been tailored to wait the longest possible time before failing, and we've never seen a S3 outage that outlasted the insane wait times set in Tubeup.

-## Major Credits
+## Major Credits (in no particular order)

 - [emijrp](https://github.com/emijrp/) who wrote the original [youtube2internetarchive.py](https://code.google.com/p/emijrp/source/browse/trunk/scrapers/youtube2internetarchive.py) in 2012
 - [Matt Hazinski](https://github.com/matthazinski) who forked emijrp's work in 2015 with numerous improvements of his own.
 - Antonizoon for switching the script to library calls rather than functioning as an external script, and many small improvements.
 - Small PRs from various people, both in and out of BibAnon.
 - vxbinaca for stabilizing downloads/uploads in `yt-dlp`/`internetarchive` library calls, cleansing item output, subtitles collection, and numerous small improvements over time.
+- mrpapersonic for adding logic to check if an item already exists in the Internet Archive and skips if already exists
 - [Jake Johnson](https://github.com/jjjake) of the Internet Archive for adding variable collections ability as a flag, switching Tubeup from a script to PyPi repository, ISO-compliant item dates, fixing what others couldn't, and many improvements.
 - [Refeed](https://github.com/refeed) for re-basing the code to OOP, turning Tubeup itself into a library. and adding download and upload bar graphs, and squashing bugs.